chebbi603/ui-gen-dashboard/docs/react-Backend.md

 - Use these when you need to preview or bootstrap from the canonical contract without authentication.

 ## Notes & Future Work
-- Add authentication headers (e.g., bearer tokens) if backend requires it.
-- Consider adding request timeout using `AbortController` and `VITE_API_TIMEOUT_MS`.
+- Bearer authentication is injected automatically from `localStorage` or `VITE_API_TOKEN`.
-- Expand fallback logic to consider more pain point signals.
+- Expand heuristic generation to consider analytics and pain point filters, then swap to backend LLM when available (`/llm/generate-contract`).